 One of the easiest ways to curb costs when you are hunting for apartments is to map out efficient routes, saving gas on your in-person apartment visits.
 Pick one or two days to devote to your search and schedule appointments in concentrated areas.
 The Apartment Guide mobile app, for instance, features easy search tools to help you find rentals in specific zip codes and neighborhoods so you don’t waste time or fuel driving willy-nilly all over town.

 One way to watch your budget bottom line is to pay attention to special offers.
 Available online deals which waive certain deposits or fees are sometimes offered as incentives to move quickly.
-Another point to remember is that paying cash over credit for certain transactions may include a discount, reflecting a savings in fees and handling.
-Consider all your opportunities to reduce your initial moving costs.
+Another point to remember is that paying cash over credit for certain transactions may include a discount.

 More money-saving tips and tricks: